newtonflash/staticFrame/readme.md

         |- modules      : CSS for different modules of the website.
 Sample Provided.
         |- themes       : The theme for the website has to be included here
     |- sprite-source    : sprite psd files
+    |- ts               : If you are using typescript, add your code here in the same structure as that of js in public folder
+core
-routes                  : Contains routing of pages.
-Edit it if required. views                   : Put your html templates here.
+    |- routes           : Contains routing of pages.
+Edit it if required.
+views                   : Put your html templates here.
     |-components        : Contains markup for components of website.
         |-global-components : Contains markup for global components of website.